Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 The People Aren’t The People … We Are The People

 For years now, I have repeatedly made the case that many politicians who quote or cite the U.S. Constitution have never actually taken the time to read the document.
-This is in spite of the fact that any U.S. citizen can obtain a copy from their congressional representative through a simple visit to his/her office.
-You’d think that an elected official who distributes this document might at some point actually pick it up and see what all the is about.
+This is in spite of the fact that any U.S. citizen can obtain free copy from their congressional representative through a simple visit to his/her office.
+You’d think that an elected official who distributes this document might at some point actually pick up and see all the is about.

 Over the past several elections, many politicians have tried to corner the market as the ‘Constitution guy’ in order to secure .
 Unfortunately, they’re just as ignorant of the wording in the US Constitution as the next guy.
 They always get caught misquoting it, or providing their own interpretation of what the founding fathers were ‘really’ thinking.

 My biggest issue comes from the .
 The Tenth Amendment is a part of the Bill of Rights and is known as the “Reserved Powers” amendment.
 Why?
 Because it reserves powers, of course.
-Many listeners have asked me over the years why Congress gets away with their unconstitutional power grabs when the Tenth Amendment clarifies their limited authority quite well.
+Many listeners have asked me over the years why Congress gets away with their power grabs when the Tenth Amendment clarifies their limited authority quite well.
 I always have the same answer.
 Members of the US Congress believe THEY are “the people.”

 Congressional representatives have determined that the Tenth Amendment’s “or to the people” provision is actually talking about THEM.
 The people elected them, so they are the people’s representatives.
 Therefore, they are the people.